 With travel discouraged and a new baby born in December 2019, I decided to really “go back to work” once the pandemic hit in 2020.
 I figured, if our freedom was going to be restricted for an indefinite time period, I might as well make more money online to support my family.

-I went from spending on average a leisurely 20 hours a week writing on Financial Samurai in 2018, to 30 hours in 2019, to 40 hours in 2020.
+I went from spending on average a leisurely 20 hours a week writing on Financial Samurai in 2018, to 30 hours in 2019, to 40 hours in 2020 and 2021.
 The additional time was spent updating old content, writing more articles, publishing more newsletters, writing guest posts, and negotiating business development deals.

 The work was kind of rewarding for the first six months.
 Over 1,000 posts had not been updated in years so it felt satisfying to revisit them all.
 Further, there was a lot of low-hanging monetization fruit.
 However, as time went on, my dissatisfaction with work grew.